Our Lady of La Vang: History

 In 1802 the Catholics returned to their villages, passing on the story of the apparition in La Vang and its message.
 As the story of the apparition spread, many came to pray at this site and to offer incense.
 In 1820, a chapel was built.

 From 1830 to 1885 another wave of persecutions decimated the Catholic population, during the height of which the chapel in honour of Our Lady of La Vang was destroyed.
 In 1886, construction on a new chapel began.
-Following its completion, Bishop Gaspar (Loc) consecrated the chapel in honour of Our Lady Help of Christians, in 1901.
+Following its completion, Bishop Gaspar (Loc) consecrated the chapel in honour of Our Lady Help of Christians in 1901.

 On December 8, 1954, the statue of Our Lady of La Vang was brought from Tri Bun back to the holy shrine.
 The Vietnamese Bishops Conference chose the church of Our Lady of La Vang as the National Shrine in honour of the Immaculate Conception.
 La Vang became the National Marian Center of Vietnam on April 13, 1961.
 Pope John XXIII elevated the Church of Our Lady of La Vang to the rank of a minor basilica on August 22, 1961.
 It was destroyed again during the Vietnam War in 1972.

-Though there is no official Vatican recognition of this event as a Marian apparition, on June 19, 1998, Pope John Paul II publicly recognized the importance of Our Lady of La Vang and expressed desire to rebuild the La Vang Basilica in commemoration of the 200th anniversary of the first vision.
-In 2012, the New Basilica was officially built with the endorsement from the Vietnamese government.
+Though there is no official Vatican recognition of this event as a Marian apparition, on June 19, 1998, Pope John Paul II publicly recognized the importance of Our Lady of La Vang and expressed his desire to rebuild the La Vang Basilica in commemoration of the 200th anniversary of the first vision.
+In 2012, the new basilica officially began construction with the endorsement from the Vietnamese government.
+A ceremony and Mass took place with the laying of the first cornerstone of the Basilica.
+The cornerstone was blessed the year prior by Cardinal Ivan Dias, Prefect of the Congregation for the Evangelization of Peoples and special envoy of Pope Benedict XVI during the Closing Mass of the Catholic Church in Vietnam's Jubilee Year that celebrated 50 years of the establishment of the episcopal hierarchy in Viet Nam.

+In May 2022, Archbishop Joseph Nguyễn Chí Linh announced the dedication and consecration of the new basilica to take place during the La Vang congress in 2023, which happens from 14 to 15 August.
+As of June 2025, the new Basilica is still not completed due to many reasons.
+Subsequently, Archbishop Linh was appointed to oversee the construction of the Pilgrimage Center and Basilica.

 In the Philippines, the Our Lady of La Vang Church at Viet Ville, Barangay Santa Lourdes in Puerto Princesa City in Palawan.
 Our Lady of La Vang has become a patroness of Puerto Princesa and patroness of Palawan.
 She was known as Inang Lala (Mother Lala).

-In May 2022, Archbishop Joseph Nguyễn Chí Linh announced the dedication and consecration of the new basilica to be during the La Vang congress in 2023, that will happen from 14 to 15 August.